 At this point in your day, you’ve already seen most of the sites along the Freedom Trail and many other historic points of interest in the city.
-When you reach Stop 14, hop off and give yourself about an hour to tour the golden-domed Massachusetts State House, the African Meeting House, which is the oldest African American Church in America, the Park Street Church and the Granary Burying Ground, which is where famed Bostonians Peter Faneuil, Sam Adams, Paul Revere, John Hancock and more are buried.
+When you reach Stop 14, hop off and give yourself about an hour to tour the golden-domed Massachusetts State House, the African Meeting House, which is the oldest African American Church in America, the Park Street Church (open summer time only) and the Granary Burying Ground, which is where famed Bostonians Peter Faneuil, Sam Adams, Paul Revere, John Hancock and more are buried.

 Visit the Boston Tea Party Ships & Museum® and be a part of the event that changed the course of American history.